Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee vs. Saint Louis Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game features the Tennessee Lady Volunteers (23-11) and the Saint Louis Billikens (17-17) clashing at Thompson-Boling Arena in what is expected to be a lopsided matchup, with a projected 81-61 win for heavily favored Tennessee according to our computer prediction.
+Saturday's game features the Tennessee Lady Volunteers (23-11) and the Saint Louis Billikens (17-17) facing off at Thompson-Boling Arena in what should be a one-sided matchup, with a projected 81-61 win for heavily favored Tennessee according to our computer prediction.
 Tipoff is at 1:00 PM ET on March 18.

-The Lady Volunteers fell in their last outing 74-58 against South Carolina on Sunday.
+The Lady Volunteers are coming off of a 74-58 loss to South Carolina in their last outing on Sunday.

 Tennessee vs. Saint Louis Game Info